The-going/evlproject/content/core/user-api/thread/_index.md

 [evl_detach_thread()]({{% relref "#evl_detach_thread" %}}) with
 _flags_ set to zero as recommended.

-This call returns zero on success, or a negated error code if something went wrong:
+This call returns zero on success, otherwise a negated error code if something went wrong:

 {{% argument flags %}}